 The other attraction is the resident Monkeys.
 There are lots of them, so don’t go if you’re scared of these creatures.
 They have no fear of humans and will happily take food and drink from you, as my Monkey found out when his drink bottle was stolen from his hands.
 He was not happy.

 Splish splash at Mountain Water Park

+One of the places to visit in Hua Hin with kids.
 We spent the day at this relatively small water park situated on the outskirts of town and had a brilliant adventure.
 It was a well-run outfit from free life jackets and spotlessly clean changing rooms.
 It was also perfect for smaller children with a large section consisting of small slides, shallow pools and a play area.
 For more information, read about our day trip of Black Mountain Waterpark here.

 Have a tipple at Hua Hun Hills Vine Yard

 Hua Hin Hills is nestled in a scenic mountain valley 45km west of Hua Hin.
 The loamy sand and slate soil feeds several Rhone grape varieties that are used in their Monsoon Valley wine label.
 Daily vineyard tours start at 1500B, including return transport, wine and a three-course meal.
 Alternatively, you can just do the wine tasting.
 A vineyard shuttle leaves the affiliated Hua Hin Hills Wine Cellar store at 10.30am and 3.00pm and returns at 1.30pm and 6.00pm; return ticket is 300B.